blueband/nigerian_university_admission_data/readme.txt

 It equally determine admission status of student based on calculated parameter for screen

 ########## The script work by user submit the following data as parameter###################
-1. number of user you which to generate
+1. number of user you wishes to generate
-2. programme applying for by the student
-3, the cutoff_mark for such programme
+2. programme applying for by the student (computer science and engineering are supported at moment) 3, the cutoff_mark for such programme